ChristianVillalba/Complete_Full-Stack_JS/demo/README copy.md

 This are the steps I followed in the tutorial in order to learn React:

-## Creating Components
+## Creating Components & Rendering

 After check that my application run successfully
 I deleted App.jsx & App.css and created Application.js
 Here, I imported React and Components (from "react" library)
 I created my Component Application that renders "Hello World"
-Render can return strings or HTML content using ()
 Finally I exported the Application Component.

 In index.js, I imported the Application Component,